 Related: Kaddu Ke Chilke is Sabji

-Don’t forget gloves.
+Use hand gloves.
 Here’s why.

 For making this curry, I would recommend you to use gloves while peeling and grating turmeric roots, as they tend to leave yellow stains on hands.
 For removing skin from fresh turmeric, use a spoon.
 It will scrape off the skin easily.
 You’ll be surprised to see how easy and smooth this spoon technique works.

-50 shades of yellow!
+This turmeric root curry has 50 shades of yellow!

 Turmeric root originally is of deep orange color, and when cooked, the color turns to distinctive yellow first.
 After that when cooked for some more time, it turns to a shade of brown.
 That’s exactly what we want.
 The turmeric root curry is different than a ground turmeric curry.
 This curry is not bright yellow — it’s a little earthier.

 The curry base is made with tomatoes, ginger, garlic, onions, yogurt and some spices.
 For an authentic and rich taste, roasting turmeric in ghee is a must for this recipe.
 And the spices and tomato-yogurt based gravy takes care of the rest.
 Then the most ah-mazing curry is ready.

 Scrape fresh turmeric roots with a spoon to remove the skin.Now grate the turmeric roots and set aside.
 Grind tomato, ginger, garlic to make a smooth paste.
 Grind onion to make a smooth paste.